Biology (BIO)

 Prerequisite: None

-BIO-347 INTRO TO NUTRITION (3 Credits)
+BIO-347 INTRODUCTION TO NUTRITION (3 Credits)

 This course is designed to study foods and their effects upon health, development, and performance of the human body.
 Students will develop an understanding of healthful and performance nutrition as it relates to optimal health and physical performance.
 Also, students will study energy pathways in the body and the six basic nutrients related to performance.
 Additionally, students will investigate body composition and weight control.